dekoza/mtgpl/RTR.rst

 Rakdos Charm
-    Choose one — Exile all cards from target player's graveyard
+    Choose one — Exile all cards from target player's graveyard;

-     or destroy target artifact
+    or destroy target artifact;
     or each creature deals 1 damage to its controller.

 Rakdos Guildgate